copperwater/xNetHack/doc/xnh-changelog-7.0.md

     charges.
 - It is impossible to destroy a metal box or chest by forcing it.
 - The Oracle may generate with a potion of hallucination.
+- Several tweaks to the spell Pw cost formula:
+  - There is no more "effective Int" calculation, or a cap on it.
+Just your normal Int is used.
+  - An equipped robe, quarterstaff, or wand of nothing halves the total penalty you take from worn armor.
+These do not stack with each other.
+  - A wielded wand matching the spell you want to cast provides a direct boost rather than lumping into "effective Int".

 ### Interface changes